linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 - Given Home's lower non-labor costs

-○ Home moves to more complex activities, from A to B
+- Home moves to more complex activities, from A to B
-○Skill levels of activities increase in both countries
+-Skill levels of activities increase in both countries

 # Impact on Labor Markets

 - Foreign labor demand and relative wage level

-○ Increased relative need for high-skilled labor
+- Increased relative need for high-skilled labor

 - Shifts demand curve to the right, equilibrium moves from  $A^{*}$  to  $B^{*}$
 Increases both